scalacenter/snake-workshop/website/docs/snake/scala-basics.md

 ## Pattern matching

 Finally, Scala supports pattern matching.
-This feature accepts many syntaxes but for this workshop we will use it only on simple enums.
+This feature accepts many syntaxes but for this workshop we will use only with `enum`, `Option` and case classes.

 ```scala
 def directionToString(direction: Direction): String =